top of page

 Disability insurance is essential for most physicians.
 It is, in our opinion, one of the best things you can do to protect your ability to support yourself and your family after working so hard to get to this point, and will protect against financial catastrophe in the unfortunate case that you are not able to practice medicine anymore due to disability.
 Imagine something were to happen to preclude you from being able to practice at this stage - injury, freak accident, long term illness, pregnancy complication - what’s your backup plan for income?
 This page is intended to give you resources to buy disability insurance, as well as answer FAQs we often see on the groups.

-Disclosure: This page contains information about our sponsors, as well as affiliate links, which support the group at no cost to you.
-These should be viewed as introductions rather than formal recommendations - please do your own due diligence before making decisions based on this page.
-We are not formal financial, legal, or otherwise licensed professionals, and you should consult these as appropriate.
+Disclosure/Disclaimer: This page contains information about our sponsors and/or affiliate links, which support us monetarily at no cost to you.
+These should be viewed as introductions rather than formal recommendations.
+Our content is for generalized educational purposes.
+While we try to ensure it is accurate and updated, we cannot guarantee it.
+We are not formal financial, legal, or tax professionals and do not provide individualized advice specific to your situation.
+You should consult these as appropriate and/or do your own due diligence before making decisions based on this page.
 To learn more, visit our disclaimers and disclosures.

 Quick Links